-Strand Networks a Networks and the Internet
+Strand Networks a nd the Internet

-Торіс Networking
+Topic Networking

-CONTENT FOCUS

-The focus is on understanding and using networks, unique identifiers, and electronic communication.

-COMPUTER SCIENCE PRACTICES
+COMPUTER SCIENCE PRACTICES Practice 1.

-Practice 1.
 Fostering an Inclusive Culture 1.
-Include the unique perspectives of others and reflect on one's own perspectives when designing and developing computational products.
+Include the unique perspectives of others and reflect on one's perspectives when designing and developing computational products.
 Practice 7.
 Communicating About Computing 2.
-Describe, justify, and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.
+Describe, justify and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.

-Strand Networks ar nd the Internet
+Strand Networks and the Internet

-Торіс Cybersecuri ity
+Topic Cybersecurity

+NI.C.2.a Explain and demonstrate secure practices (e.g., creating strong passwords) to protect private information.

+Expectations for Learning

+LEARNING PROGRESSION

-NI.C.2.a Explain ar secure practices (e strong passwords) private information. nd demonstrate e.g., creating to protect Expectations for Learning LEARNING PROGRESSION In kindergarten through grade 2, students work to explain why it is important to use technology in a responsible way in order to make decisions about its use.
+In kindergarten through grade 2, students work to explain why it is important to use technology in a responsible way to make decisions about its use.
 Students also work to demonstrate how to use technology appropriately and safely and how to protect login information.
 In grade 3, students will identify personal information and how passwords are used to protect that information.

+IMPORTANT CONCEPTS

+Use technology in decision-making.

+KEY SKILL/PROCEDURES

+- Create and use passwords appropriately.

+- · Log in and out of apps and devices.

+- Explain and demonstrate secure practices.

+Content Elaborations

+CLARIFICATIONS

+Students need to be able to apply the skills below to demonstrate understanding of the content statement.

+- Protecting their password

+- Making strong passwords

+- Logging in and out of apps and devices

+- Being responsible

+- · Discussing impacts of poorly secured information

+CONTENT FOCUS

-IMPORTANT CONCEPTS Decision making when using technology KEY SKILL/PROCEDURES Create and use passwords appropriately Log in and out of apps and devices Explain and demonstrate secure practices Content Elaborations CLARIFICATIONS Students need to be able to apply the skills below to demonstrate understanding of the content statement: Protecting their password Making strong passwords Logging in and out of apps and devices Being responsible Discussing impacts of poorly secured information CONTENT FOCUS The focus is on using passwords and devices appropriately and explaining the importance of secure practices.
+The focus is on using passwords and devices appropriately and explaining the importance of secure practices.

-Strand Networks and the Internet

-Торіс Cybersecurity

 COMPUTER SCIENCE PRACTICES

 Practice 7.
-Communicating About Computing 3.
-Articulate ideas responsibly by observing intellectual property rights and giving appropriate attribution.
+Communicating About Computing

+3. Articulate ideas responsibly by observing intellectual property rights and giving appropriate attribution.